-^{1.} Test Year Results 2014.
-As per NJDEP Requirements additional monitoring will be conducted in 2017 2.
-Test Year Results 2011.
-As per NJDEP Requirements additional monitoring will be conducted in 2017.
-The State allows us to monitor for some contaminants less than once a year because the concentrations of these contaminants do not change frequently.
-3. Trihalomethanes & HAA's MCL is based on locational running annual average of all results, at each specific sampling site collected in the distribution system and reflects the results of our blended water supply.
-4. Test Year Results 2015.
-As per NJDEP Requirements additional monitoring will be conducted in 2017.
+1. Reserved 2.
+Reserved 3.
+Trihalomethanes & HAA's MCL is based on locational running annual average of all results, at each specific sampling site collected in the distribution system and reflects the results of our blended water supply.
 The State allows us to monitor for some contaminants less than once a year because the concentrations of these contaminants do not change frequently